vibewell25/vibewell/docs/docs/guides/load-testing.md

 # Load Testing Guide

-This guide covers load testing for the Vibewell application, with a focus on performance monitoring.
+This guide covers load testing for the VibeWell application, with a focus on performance monitoring.
 Load tests help ensure the application can handle expected traffic and identify performance bottlenecks before they impact users.

 ## Overview